Bridging the Gap of Care

 Building Bridges of Support

 We realize that entering foster care is very traumatic for every child.
-This sudden removal is traumatizing and disturbing both psychologically and physically.
 We are specialized trained parents to assist and support our children through this transition in care, contribute to their growth and stabilization and prepare them for family reunification or adoption.

 Why People Choose Bridges to Love

-You are needed.
 There are more than 27,000 youth currently in the Texas foster care system.
-These children and teens are living outside their birth homes under the care of the public and private child welfare system.
 All these young people deserve to grow up with the security, guidance, and support only a family environment provides.
-What’s more, they deserve to know their community cares about their mental and physical safety as they become adults.

-If a home with relatives is not a possibility, foster parents and other caretakers provide a supportive and stable environment for children who cannot live with their birth parents until family problems are resolved.
-In most cases, the foster parents and care providers work with social services staff to reunite the child with birth parents.
-Foster parents often provide care to many different children.
+If a home with relatives is not a possibility, foster parents provide a supportive and stable environment for children who cannot live with their birth parents until family problems are resolved.
+In most cases, foster parents work with social services staff to reunite the child with birth parents.
 Children who require out-of-home care generally come under the jurisdiction of the juvenile court.
-The juvenile dependency process involves a series of hearings and case reviews which may result in foster care placement.

-A forever home is needed to provide security, stability and support for children.
+A forever home provides security, stability, and support for children.
 Once parental rights have been terminated, these children can be adopted and forever a part of your family.
-It is our goal to provide permanency to each child that enters the foster care system, whether it be family reunification or adoption.
-If interested in becoming an adoptive parent, you must be a licensed parent to be considered for adoption placements.
+It is our goal to provide permanency to each child — whether through family reunification or adoption.
+To be considered for adoption placements, you must first be a licensed foster parent.

-Respite care providers give temporarily relief for foster parents, enabling them to a much needed break or vacation.
-Respite care can take place in your own home or their residence.
-Whether it’s for a few hours a week or extended vacation, seeking respite care can help ease some of the challenges of being a fulltime caregiver and help to relieve stress, restore energy, and promote balance in their daily lives.
-It can also prevent exhaustion, isolation and even burn out.
-Respite care is a way to support parents who care for our children daily.
+Want to help but unsure how?
+Respite care providers give temporary relief to foster parents, enabling them a much-needed break or vacation — in your home or theirs.
+Whether for a few hours a week or an extended vacation, respite care helps relieve stress, restore energy, and promote balance.
+It prevents exhaustion, isolation, and burnout, and is a meaningful way to support the parents who care for our children every day.

 What We Do